makerdao/community/governance/polls/Proposal - Add USDT as a Collateral Type - August 24, 2020.md

 ## Next Steps

-If this proposal passes there will be an Executive Vote on **Friday, September 4** asking MKR token holders if they support or reject the change.
+If this proposal passes, it will be included in the Executive Vote on **Friday, September 4** asking MKR token holders if they support or reject the change.

 ---

 ## Resources

+If you are new to voting in the Maker Protocol, please see the [voter onboarding guide](https://community-development.makerdao.com/onboarding/voter-onboarding) to learn how to use this dashboard and set up your wallet to vote.

 Additional information about the Governance process can be found in the [Governance Risk Framework: Governing MakerDAO](https://community-development.makerdao.com/governance/governance-risk-framework)

-Demos, help and instructional material for the Governance Dashboard can be found at [Awesome MakerDAO](https://awesome.makerdao.com/#voting).

 To participate in future Governance calls, please [join us](https://community-development.makerdao.com/governance/governance-and-risk-meetings) every Thursday at 16:00 UTC.